 Based in Philadelphia, Matthew oversees all internal operations and programs to ensure that PennFuture is advancing the organization’s mission and strategic plan.
 He is a spokesperson for the organization and assists the president and CEO on all matters, including fundraising, public policy, advocacy, key relationships, external communications, and partnerships.
 Stepp leads and manages PennFuture’s senior staff on issues of strategy, coordination, and execution and previously served as PennFuture's Director of Policy.

-Matt was previously executive director of the Information Technology and Innovation Foundation’s Center for Clean Energy Innovation (CCEI), where he managed and directed high-profile energy and climate policy initiatives at the state, national, and international level.
-He has testified before Congress and his work has appeared in various news and media outlets including as a regular contributor at The Energy Collective and The Hill.
+Prior to joining PennFuture, Matthew served as the director of the Information Technology and Innovation Foundation’s Center for Clean Energy Innovation (CCEI) in Washington, D.C., where he managed and directed high-profile energy and climate policy initiatives at the state, national, and international level.
+He has testified before Congress and his work has appeared in numerous national and state news and media outlets.

-Matt was a Christine Mirzayan Science and Technology Fellow at the National Academies of Science where he worked with the Transportation Research Board to analyze light duty vehicle energy reduction policy strategies.
-He also served as fellow at the Breakthrough Institute, where he focused on modernizing U.S. climate policies to include investments in clean energy innovation policy opportunities, and participated in the inaugural Millennial Trains Project.
+Matthew was also a Christine Mirzayan Science and Technology Fellow at the National Academies of Science, where he worked with the Transportation Research Board to analyze light duty vehicle energy reduction policy strategies.
+He also served as fellow at the Breakthrough Institute, where he focused on clean energy innovation policy opportunities, and participated in the inaugural Millennial Trains Project.

 Matthew holds a B.Sc. in Meteorology from Millersville University as well as a M.Sc. in Science, Technology, and Public Policy from the Rochester Institute of Technology.
 He is a professional member of the American Meteorological Society.

 Matthew was born and raised in Philadelphia and is an avid home brewer, amateur genealogist, and sports geek.
 His favorite band of all time is Pearl Jam.